September Special - 2 Free Gifts

 The short answer is no. Most employers are happy with the international standard of 120 hours accredited TEFL training.
 This is the International standard in most countries worldwide.

-First and foremost, an aspiring TEFL teacher must be outgoing and confident, and not afraid to make themselves look a little silly, especially when teaching children.
+First and foremost, aspiring teachers must be outgoing and confident, and not afraid to make themselves look a little silly, especially when teaching children.
 Expression is a huge part of the methodologies to be able to get your point across.
 You’ll warm up to this in time and it all takes practice.

 You have a minimum of a BA degree in any discipline.